 You can select two color sets: either black on white background or white on black background.
 It’s quite radical, but it seems that white on a black background rests the eyes… The choice is yours.

 In this menu, you can also determine the color of the display of links in your menus and texts, the background color, and the color of the header text.
 Just click on “Select a color” and a fairly intuitive selector allows you to choose the right color.

 A different header image for each article

 Each post can be accompanied by its own banner.
-To do this, click to edit your post and look for the “Set featured image” part of the settings column, in the “Document” tab.
-If you choose a featured image, you can make it a banner than will appear only on this post.
-Remember, the image must be 1000 by 288 pixels to work in an optimally (recommendation: .jpg format and 72 DPI resolution).
+To do this, click to edit your article and look for the “Set featured image” part of the settings column, in the “Document” tab.
+If you choose a featured image, you can make it a banner that will appear only said article.
+This image must be 1000 by 288 pixels to work in an optimally (recommendation: .jpg format and 72 DPI resolution).

 Here is one last feature of the Twenty Eleven theme: the Showcase template for the homepage.
 It is a little more complicated to configure, but the result is a slightly more original homepage.

 In Showcase mode, the homepage is separated into four new zones: